-We are converting 8km of the A465 between the Glanbaiden junction at Gilwern and the Brynmawr roundabout to 2 lanes in each direction.
+We converted 8km of the A465 between the Glanbaiden junction at Gilwern and the Brynmawr roundabout to 2 lanes in each direction.

 The existing A465 was built in the 1960s and is a single three lane carriageway.
 The road features two lanes in the uphill direction and one in the downhill direction.
 A regional traffic study in 1990 identified the need to improve this road.